A network of support – concert opportunities, guidance, and community – that lasts a lifetime

 Click through the next pages to learn more about the PMP Community, Concerts, and Mentorship.
-PMP alumni are encouraged to stay connected here.
+Click here for details about the 2018 retreat participants!
+PMP alumni are encouraged to stay connected with us.

 Under the guidance of Toby Perlman and faculty, students and alumni enjoy performance opportunities throughout the year.

 In 2012, PMP inaugurated an off-season concert series at the beautiful Clark Arts Center on its Shelter Island campus.
 Alumni – now professional musicians – return to their Shelter Island roots and present world-class concerts, and current students play at the off-season Works in Progress concerts for the East End community.